microsoft/playwright/docs-src/api-body.md

 Returns the ElementHandle pointing to the frame element.

 The method finds an element matching the specified selector within the frame.
 See [Working with selectors](#working-with-selectors) for more details.
-If no elements match the selector, the return value resolves to `null`.
+If no elements match the selector, returns `null`.

 ### param: Frame.$.selector = %%-query-selector-%%